Proven Real Estate Lead Generation Strategies: The Multi-Channel System for Predictable Growth

 • Clarifier: “What part of town are you most excited about and what price range feels comfortable right now?”

-• Authority: "I track new listings and quiet off market options in those areas through my IDX Real Estate Websites search alerts."
+• Authority: “I track new listings and useful search alerts through my local IDX tools.”

 Execution tips

-• Log outcome codes such as new appointment, nurture list, or invalid to measure conversion by source.
+• Log outcome codes such as appointment, nurture, unresponsive, invalid, or future buyer.

 The goal is speed and clarity.
-You prove value with local knowledge and next steps, not with long sales pitches.
+You prove value with local knowledge and next steps, not with a long sales pitch.

 Script 3